egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 physical and practical constraints, and others.
 This study does not contribute to those decisions outside of providing the study outputs.

+The three primary users of the model outputs are: 1) funders of environmental water (i.e. state and federal governments) to understand the magnitude of the outcomes of their investment, and the limitations or barriers to benefits; 2) managers of environmental water (i.e. CMAs) to guide and improve management decisions for environmental benefits;
+and 3) other researchers working in the field of waterway flow management and environmental flows locally and internationally.

 ### 1.1.2 Model purpose, context and problem context

 <details>